gravity-platform/doc/hacking.md

 [``git-flow`` cheatsheet](http://danielkummer.github.io/git-flow-cheatsheet/).

 You MUST use the ``git-flow`` model on the aforementioned github organisations.
-As an exception to the rule the [gravity-plattform/doc](https://github.com/gravity-platform/doc) SHALL NOT use ``git-flow`` for the time being (this is slated to change as the platform reaches its initial stable release).
 Is is RECOMMENDED that you also use ``git-flow`` on internal applications based on the gravity-platform.
-You MUST use the default branch prefixes given by ``git-flow`` except for the veresion tag prefix which SHALL be ``v``.
+You MUST use the default branch prefixes given by ``git-flow`` except for the version tag prefix which SHALL be ``v``.
+As an exception to the stated rule, the gravity-platform/doc git repository MUST use the ``gh-pages`` branch as default.

 ## semantic versioning